 My interest in radio began when I was a boy and discovered I could pick up distant AM radio stations at night.
 I was shocked when I could hear foreign languages on the radio and had no idea at first how this was happening.

-In college I became interest in signal processing, and later did DSP for several companies.
+In college I became interested in signal processing, and later did DSP for several companies.
 Now DSP and radio overlap in numerous ways, such as Software Defined Radio (SDR).

 I have an amateur radio license, extra class, and my call sign is